picamator/ObjectManager/README.md

 }

 ```
-As a result it's possible now to use Dependency Injection to override ``$className`` supplying new implementation.
+As a result it's possible to use Dependency Injection to override ``$className`` with new implementation.
 With PHP 7 features ``ConnectionFactory`` would look like:

 ```php